 AWARNING Ignition of fuel can result in severe personal injury or death.
-Thoroughly clean up any spilled fuel.
+Never fill the fuel tank when the engine is running.

 EXHAUST SYSTEM

 Exhaust products of any internal combustion engine are toxic and can cause injury, or death if inhaled.
 All engine applications, especially those within a confined area, should be equipped with an exhaust system to discharge gases to the outside atmosphere.